aexol-studio/config-maker/Readme.md

 ```
 Lets go throught this step by step.
 First generic parameter which in our case is `ProjectOptions` is what will be held inside config json file in the project folder using your CLI.

-Second parameter `UserOptions` is used to store global options inside users `$HOME` folder.

 Then `myConfig` is the config file name.
 It will be stored in users who is using the CLI that uses `config-maker`